Individual Sponsored Visa Services

 One of the key measures is the closure of a loophole that allowed education providers to transition internationalstudents, present in Australia for less than six months, fromlegitimate study to anangements facilitating work access.

 This change, effective immediately, prevents second providers from enrolling students before they have completed the required six months of study at ther Initial institution.
-This step is vital to maintain the sector’s credibility and prevent predatory operators from talking advantage of vulnerable students
+This step is vital to maintain the sector’s credibility and prevent predatory operators from taking advantage of vulnerable students

 Financial Requirements Update:

-prospective students will need to demonstrate evidence of $24,505 in savings. reflecting a 17% increase from previous levels to accommodate rising living expenses.
-This change underscores the government’s commitment to ensuring students well-being while studying in Australia
+Prospective students will need to demonstrate evidence of $24,505 in savings. reflecting a 17% increase from previous levels to accommodate rising living expenses.
+This change underscores the government’s commitment to ensuring students’ well-being while studying in Australia

 Increased Scrutiny and Fraud Prevention: